Skip to main content

 Chronic fatigue syndrome (CFS)

-CFS is sometimes triggered by certain viral infections such as glandular fever (Epstein-Barr virus) and flu (influenza) but it is poorly understood.
+CFS is thought possibly to be triggered by certain viral infections such as glandular fever (Epstein-Barr virus) and flu (influenza) but it is poorly understood.
 Muscles are not inflamed but tire very easily.
 Patients often feel enormous effort is needed for muscle activity which they would previously have found easy.

 In CFS, muscles are not usually wasted and they may have normal strength on testing.
 This is reassuring, as it means the chance of recovery to completely normal function is very high.
 CFS also causes weariness, with other activities like reading and socialising also becoming exhausting.
 Patients often show signs of depression and poor sleep.